kkchengaf/Minecraft-Enchantment-Order-Calculator/README.md

 This program uses precomputed binary trees and greedy search to optimize the performance.
 It searches from the optimal sets to get the best result.

-There are 2 modes available in this calculator:
+There are 2 types of search available in this calculator:
-- combine single enchantment books into tool (fast):
+- combine single enchantment books (from villagers) into item (fast):
-- combine enchanted books and tools together (advance):
+- combine enchanted books and tools together into single item (advance):
-  - you can also specify the output enchantment
+  - optioanlly, you can also specify the output enchantment

 Supported Features:
 - Items previously combined from anvil (with prior work penalty)